dssg/matching-tool/docs/sources/admin/install.md

 ## Requirements

 - Docker and Docker-Compose; this is not strictly needed, but the only way to install that DSaPP is supporting and documenting.
-- AWS S3; For development and testing purposes, [Moto standalone S3 server](#s3-credentials) can work, but it is not meant for production as the stored S3 data will disappear as soon as the process ends.
+- AWS S3 by default, or enough space on the local filesystem to handle uploaded files.

 ## Deploy with Docker